jagnaudh/BestApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

+Issues:

+* Percentage Slider is floating type instead of int - for instance, if users slide to 20.5% it would calculate the tip as 20.5% instead of 20 or 21

 Notes:

 One of the major challenges I faced whilst developing Gratuity Calculator was to make sense of the swift and xcode interface.